hsieh910115/Baseball-Player-Swing-Grading-System/README.md

-We use Aron Judge and Shohei Ohtani to be our swing standard, we can choose position 1~9 to compare with their swing mechanics, such as body angle... , and final we will get a score and short comment.
+We use Aaron Judge and Shohei Ohtani to be our swing standard, we can choose position 1~9 to compare with their swing mechanics, such as body angle... , and final we will get a score and short comment.

 1.Prepare your swing video input.mp4